-On this episode of A Springtime Story, we will visit the beautiful Summer Palace, watch a stunning acrobats show, have dinner like a boss in Houhai, ride on a Bei-bei (what the hell is that?) and discover first hand what China is very well known for worldwide – their rude antics.
+On this episode of Beijing Springtime Story, we will visit the beautiful Summer Palace, watch a stunning acrobats show, have dinner like a boss in Houhai, ride on a Bei-Bei (what the hell is that?) and discover rude antics of the people.

-This was our third day and I have somewhat seen and learned about their famous rude antics.
+This was our third day and I have somewhat seen and learned about their rude antics.
 But nothing would prepare me for the scenes of today.
-So here I have made a list to warn travellers to Beijing.

 - They do not queue.
 They would push through to buy their tickets and drinks.
-Especially if they are from the province, do not expect them to have etiquettes.
+Especially if they are from the province.

 - Two words – Photo Bombers.
 The scenic view and architecture in Beijing would stop you in your tracks in awe.
 But just when you take out the camera to snap a picture, someone would pop into your photo, sometimes a bunch of them and while digging their noses.
-Its extremely annoying and frustrating.
+I’m not kidding.
 They will not give you that space in between the scene and your camera even when you are obviously posing for a photo.
 So through this experience at the Summer Palace, we learned that if you’re going to take a photo in Beijing, make it snappy.
 I have the skills of taking fast shots now thanks to this trip.

 - We saw a kid taking a poop in the middle of the pathway on the palace grounds!
 Lord knows the emperor must be rolling in his grave!
 This was the day I learned that young children here do not wear diapers, instead, their pants splits open when they squat.
 Talk about convenience.
-I pity the poor cleaners.
+The poor sweepers.

 - They stare at anything that is alien to them without having any sense of pardon or sparing a thought.
 We walked by a crowd apparently very engrossed at a child that was screeching.
 Thinking it was a child in trouble, we looked over only to realise it was a Caucasian mother changing the diaper of her baby.
 This they stared.
 But the kid that shat on the pathway, no big deal.

 - To further elaborate the last point, they stare.
 And I mean stare in your face.
 Especially if you’re like me, not Chinese or Caucasian, I was pretty much an alien specie there.
 There was a moment when Zizi and I were taking a break when a group of them stared at us and started talking to each other in mandarin wondering where we were from.
-Zizi saw a cleaner and asked her in mandarin if she would like to take her empty bottle, the group got stunned and started whispering frantically to each other, haha!
+Zizi saw a sweeper and asked her in mandarin if she would like to take her empty bottle, the group was stunned and started whispering frantically to each other, lol!

 Overall, we felt we would fall in love with the Summer Palace as the architecture was truly mesmerizing if not for the crowd.
-So we headed to Xidan next in hopes for some retail therapy.
+We then headed to Xidan next in hopes for some retail therapy.